Pan-STARRS Pixel Processing: Detrending, Warping, Stacking: GPC1 Detrend Details

 \subsection{Background subtraction}

 Once all other detrending is done, the pixels from each cell are mosaicked into the full $4846\times{}4868$ pixel OTA image.
 A background model for the full OTA is then determined prior to the photometric analysis.
-The mosaicked image is subdivided into $800\times{}800$ pixel segments that define each pixel of the background model, with the segments centered on the image center, and overlapping adjacent subdivisions by 400 pixels.
+The mosaicked image is subdivided into $800\times{}800$ pixel segments that define each superpixel of the background model, with the superpixels centered on the image center and overlapping adjacent superpixels by 400 pixels.
 These overlaps help smooth the background model, as adjacent model pixels share input pixels.

-From each subdivision, 10000 random unmasked pixels are drawn.
+From each segment, 10000 random unmasked pixels are drawn.
 In the case where the mask fraction is large (such as on OTAs near the edge of the field of view), and there are insufficient unmasked pixels to meet this criterion, all possible unmasked pixels are used instead.
-If this number is still small (less than 100 good pixels), the subdivision does not have a background model calculated, and instead, the value assigned to that model pixel is set as the average of the adjacent model pixels.
+If this number is still small (less than 100 good pixels), the superpixel does not have a background model calculated.
+Instead, the value assigned to that model pixel is set as the average of the adjacent model pixels.
 This allows up to eight neighboring background values to be used to patch these bad pixels.